smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/PolicyUpdate/index.md

 **SDL must**

 * Send SDL.OnStatusUpdate(UPDATE_NEEDED) to HMI.
-* Encrypt the PT Snapshot copying the Local Policy Table into Memory and remove "messages" sub-section from "consumer_friendly_messages" section.
+* Copy PT Snapshot from the Local Policy Table, store PT snapshot in SDL memory and remove "messages" sub-section from "consumer_friendly_messages" section.
-*  Store PT snapshot in SDL memory.
 * Send PT Snapshot to a random app as binary data.
 *  Define the URL(s) the PTS will be sent to.
-Policies manager must refer PTS "endpoints" section, key "0x07" for the appropriate `<app id>` which was chosen for PTS transferring.
+Policies Manager must refer PTS "endpoints" section, key "0x07" for the appropriate `<app id>` which was chosen for PTS transferring.
 * SDL defines the timeout to wait a response on PTU as a value of PTS "module_config" section, key `<timeout_after_x_seconds>`.
 * Send PTU status notifications on ``SDL.OnStatusUpdate`` to HMI.